remcohaszing/pywakeonlan/README.rst

 As a standalone script
 ----------------------

-    wol.py [-i ip_address] [-p port] mac_address
+    usage: wol [-h] [-i ip] [-p port] mac addresses [mac addresses ...]

-        -h              Show this help message.
+    Wake one or more computers using the wake on lan protocol

+    positional arguments:
+      mac addresses  The mac addresses or of the computers you are trying to wake.

+    optional arguments:
-        -i ip address   The broadcast ip address the magic packet should be sent to.
+      -h, --help     show this help message and exit -i ip          The ip address of the host to send the magic packet to.
+                     (default 255.255.255.255)

-        -p port         The port to which the package should be sent.
+      -p port        The port of the host to send the magic packet to (default 9)

-        mac_address     The mac address or hardware address of the computer you are trying to wake.

 Dependencies
 ------------